 |The Pros||The Cons|

 The Abbey & The Reveal (+5pts)

 The Nun was a great concept for a horror monster.
 It came across as very powerful, very mysterious, and very unpredictable.
 In an abbey full of nuns, the monster was able to blend in, but it was truly terrifying when one saw its glowing eyes and horrific teeth.
 It was a very creepy monster, and it always felt like it could be lurking around any creepy corner of this abbey.
 The Nun was very effective as a horror-film monster and it provided a lot of successful jump scares.

-This movie gave jump scare, after jump scare, after jump scare.
-This can be a negative for a lot of movies, but the anticipation of those jump scares provided a lot of suspense for this movie.
-Some scares will come out of nowhere, while others will be predictable to a lot of audience members, but the scares work whether you see them coming or not.
+This movie gave jump scare after jump scare after jump scare.
+This can be a negative for a lot of movies, but the anticipation of those jump scares provided a lot of suspense.
+Some scares will out of nowhere, while others will be predictable to a lot of audience members, but the scares work whether you see them coming or not.
 I would even go as far as to say that some of the movie’s best moments were when audiences got to sit in anticipation, knowing that something was about to happen.
-Jump scares can be a lazy horror movie tactic, and while that was still the case here, the filmmakers of this movie at least made sure to deliver effective jump scares, which is something that cannot always be said when jump scares are used.
+Jump scares can be a lazy horror movie tactic, and while that was still the case here, the filmmakers at least made sure to deliver effective jump scares.

 As is typical for too many horror movies, it felt like The Nun took a little too long to find its groove.
 We first saw Father Burke meeting with his superiors in the Vatican.
 Then we saw Sister Irene teaching a class full of kids.
 We saw the two characters meet, travel to Romania, meet up with Frenchie, and begin traveling to the abbey.